Swatto86/WinRDP/README.md

 ## 📋 Features

 - Store and manage RDP server connections
+- **Per-Host Credentials** - Set individual credentials for specific hosts, or use global credentials
 - Secure credential storage using Windows Credential Manager
 - Quick connect to saved servers
 - Search functionality for hosts